IFTF manages a range of programs in service to our mission.

 The Annual Interactive Fiction Competition (IFComp) is a yearly festival that invites the world to share, play, and judge new works from independent IF creators.
 IFComp has been running since 1995, which makes it the world’s oldest continuously operational exposition for noncommercial video games.
 It is free, open to the public, and held entirely online.
 Its website showcases past entries and winners, allowing visitors to experience the history of IF first-hand.

 Jason McIntosh has been the competition’s organizer since 2014.
 IFComp has operated since 2016 under the stewardship of IFTF, by way of its IFComp standing committee.
-The software, servers, and other resources that keep the competition running smoothly are paid by IFTF’s general fund, built in turn from community generosity.
+The software, servers, and other resources that keep the competition running smoothly are supported by your generosity.